prisma/specs/specs/PhotonJS.md

 - [ ] Connection management when used with embedded query engine
 - [ ] Force indexes
 - [ ] Rethink raw API fallbacks
+- [ ] How to query records that were "touched" during nested writes

 ## Ugly parts